-Over the years, Major Drilling has become the largest specialized drilling operator in the world by leveraging its main competitive advantages: skilled personnel, specialized equipment, robust safety systems, long-standing relationships with the world's largest mining companies, and access to capital.
+Over the years, Major Drilling has become the largest specialized drilling operator in the world by leveraging its main competitive advantages: skilled personnel, specialized equipment, robust safety systems (marked by a top-tier safety record), diligent fiscal management, and long-standing relationships with the world's largest mining companies.

-As the world accelerates its efforts toward decarbonization and a more sustainable future, the growing global demand for electrification continues to increase the need for copper and other base metals, increasing pressure on the existing supply/demand dynamic, as supply is currently not keeping pace with demand.
+As the world accelerates its efforts toward decarbonization and artificial intelligence, leading to a more sustainable future, the growing global demand for electrification continues to increase the need for copper and other critical metals, increasing pressure on the existing supply/demand dynamic, as supply is currently not keeping pace with demand.
 This requires complex drilling solutions that heighten the demand for Major Drilling's specialized services.
-Major Drilling's core strategy is to focus on these specialized drilling projects and remain the world's leading provider of specialized drilling services by providing top quality service through safe and productive drill programs, with expert crews that use specialty equipment and techniques in areas that are difficult to access.
+Major Drilling's core strategy is to focus on these specialized drilling projects and remain the world's leading provider of specialized drilling services by providing top quality service through safe and productive drill programs, with expert crews that use speciality equipment and techniques in areas that are difficult to access.